-The right-of use assets are presented as a separate line in the balance sheet.
+The right-of use assets are presented as a separate line in the statement of financial position.

 The Company applies FRS 36 Impairment of Assets to determine whether a right-of-use asset is impaired and accounts for any identified impairment loss as described in Note 2(f).